Storyals Blog

 AI and Copilot: Improve your Email Communication

-The most groundbreaking new feature present in the New Outlook is the integration of AI with Microsoft Copilot.
-Copilot offers suggestions to improve email writing, ensuring clarity and effectiveness in communication.
-Additionally, it assists with tasks like drafting replies, summarizing email threads, and managing overlooked emails.
-It is to be noted that Microsoft will bring Copilot features to the classic version of Outlook in February 2024.
+The most groundbreaking new feature in the new Outlook is the integration of AI-based tools and the full support for Microsoft 365 Copilot.
+Copilot in Outlook helps you draft emails and get coaching to improve email writing (tone, reader feeling, clarity).
+Additionally, it assists with tasks like creating rules, summarizing email threads, and getting a better overview of your inbox.
+It is to be noted that Microsoft has partial support of Copilot features in the classic version of Outlook.

 Downsides when switching to the New Outlook

-Another feature that is missing in the New Outlook is the support for PST files.
+Another feature missing in the New Outlook is the support for PST files.
 The classic version of Outlook uses PST files to store email messages, contacts, calendar information and tasks to access them later without an internet connection on your computer.
-Since the New Outlook does not support PST file format it therefore cannot be used to backup or export items from your email account.
-Also this, support for PST files is coming in the near future according to Microsoft.
+Since the new Outlook does not support PST file format, it cannot be used to back up or export items from your email account.
+Also, support for PST files is coming in the near future, according to Microsoft.

 Conclusion